Skip to main content

 }

-And after that, you have successfully made a basic GSC script.
+You now have basic understanding of a GSC script!
 You can refer to GSC Syntax on the basics of GSC.